 When you continue to be trapped by pain (or any life circumstance) you will become frustrated and angry.
 Anger results from loss of control.
 Any time you cannot fulfill a basic need such as air, food, or water you will become anxious then angry.
 Not being in pain is a basic need.
 Anger stimulates the body’s physiological response to meet that need.
 Therefore anger is anxiety with a chemical kick.
 Now the adrenaline levels really are elevated, which does improve your chances of solving a given problem.
 But it destroys the quality of your life, especially your close relationships.
 A terrible vicious cycle ensues – more pain, more adrenaline, more pain, and so on.
 Where and how does it stop?
 For most people it does not and it consumes them and everything around them.
 It is the worst part of the human experience.
 Your Hand Stuck Over the Stove

 Anxiety is a neurological response to a threat and is not a psychological issue.
-It is a mental reflex that sets off an automatic protective response.
-So similar to pain circuits anxiety pathways are also permanently etched in and become stronger with repetition.
-That is why every human experiences increasing anxiety with age.
-If they do not then their body will adversely respond with other physical responses.
+It is a neurochemical reflex that sets off an automatic protective response.
+So similar to pain circuits, anxiety pathways are also permanently etched in and become stronger with repetition.
+That is why every human experiences increasing anxiety with age unless they learn to process it.
+If they do not, then their body will adversely respond with other physical responses.
 There are over 30 different symptoms that may occur.
 There is no exception.
 It is just a matter of degree.

 As chronic pain always creates anxiety and frustration they are neurologically linked.
 Neuroscientists have a saying, “Neurons that fire together, wire together.”